Table of contents

 Dissemination of the data generated by skills anticipation exercises is an important element of the overall approach.
 There is a drive to make the outputs from anticipation exercises accessible to a wide audience (policymakers, employers, jobseekers and young people, etc.) through a range of channels including reports, workshops and online publications.
 Despite the focus on dissemination of skills anticipation data, there is a need to improve the user friendliness of the existing database to better inform students, job seekers and employers.

-Please cite this document as: Skills Panorama (2017), Skills anticipation in Finland.
-Analytical highlights series.
-Available at http://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-finland
+Please cite this document as: Cedefop (2017).
+Skills anticipation in Finland.
+Skills Panorama Analytical Highlights. https://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-finland

 Overview of the Finnish approach